-An unusual artist with an unconventional résumé, pianist Nicolas Horvath began his music studies at the Académie de Musique Prince Rainier III de Monaco.
-Aged 16, he caught the attention of the American conductor Lawrence Foster who helped him to secure a three-year scholarship from the Princess Grace Foundation in order to further his studies.
-His mentors include a number of distinguished international pianists, including Bruno Leonardo Gelber, Gérard Frémy, Eric Heidsieck, Gabriel Tacchino, Nelson Delle-Vigne, Philippe Entremont, Oxana Yablonskaya and Liszt specialist Leslie Howard.
-(It was Howard who invited him to perform for the Liszt Society in the United Kingdom, helping to lay the foundations for Horvath’s current recognition as a leading interpreter of Liszt’s music.)
-He is the holder of a number of awards, including first prize of the Scriabin and the Luigi Nono International Competitions.
+Nicolas Horvath began his studies at the Académie de Musique Prince Rainier III de Monaco and at the age of 16 caught the attention of the American conductor Lawrence Foster, who helped him to secure a three-year scholarship from the Princess Grace Foundation.
+His mentors include distinguished international pianists Bruno Leonardo Gelber, Gérard Frémy, Eric Heidsieck, Gabriel Tacchino, Nelson Delle-Vigne, Philippe Entremont, Oxana Yablonskaya and Liszt specialist Leslie Howard, who helped Horvath to establish himself as a leading interpreter of Liszt’s music.
+He holds several awards, including first prize from the Alexander Scriabin and the Luigi Nono competitions.

 For more information, visit www.nicolashorvath.com.